The 10 Commandments of Exercise

 Here are a list of areas that people should ask themselves if they need more or less of in their exercise program:

-- Suppleness – Can you touch your toes?
+2. Suppleness – Can you touch your toes?
 Can you reach all areas of your body with your hands?
 Can you squat down to the ground easily?
-If not you likely need suppleness exercises such as R-Phase by Z-Health.
+If not then you need suppleness exercises.

-- Vision – Oh yes vision is a skill and you can improve it with training.
+3. Vision – Oh yes vision is a skill and you can improve it with training.
 Everything from your peripheral vision, to your near eyesight, far eyesight, the speed at which you can focus on an object, and a super important one… depth perception.
-Check out the Vision Gym for a great program to improve your eyes.

-- Balance – Guess what the number one cause of death in the world is?
-Yep, falling.
+4. Balance – Guess what one of the number one causes of death in the world is?
+Falling.
+Especially for people over 65 years of age.
 Everyone from a professional athlete to a retiree will benefit from balance training.
 Balance does not come from standing on unstable objects.
-Balance comes from your peripheral vision, your inner ear, and your ability to feel the ground with your feet.
-You can’t beat the Balance Gym for a great program to improve your balance.
+Balance comes from your peripheral vision, your inner ear (vestibular system), and your ability to feel the ground with your feet.

-- Breath Control – No I don’t mean heavy open mouth breathless exercise.
-I mean the ability to maintain calm, controlled, nasal, 3 dimensional breathing all day long including during exercise.
-Breath control is so important as it can improve intelligence by increasing blood flow to the brain, decrease blood pressure by relaxing blood vessels, improve endurance by clearing lactic acid from muscles faster, decrease anxiety, reduce pain, improve mood, eliminate snoring, and so much more.
+5. Breath Control – The ability to maintain calm, controlled, nasal, 3 dimensional breathing all day long including during exercise and especially during sleep.
+Breath control is so important as it can improve intelligence by increasing blood flow to the brain, decrease blood pressure by relaxing blood vessels, improve sports performance, decrease anxiety, reduce pain, improve mood, eliminate snoring, prevent dental cavities, and so much more.

 There certainly are other things one could, would, and should include in their exercise program but those 5 items I consider a must.